Avoid successful suits alleging prescribing errors

 “Typically, opioids are prescribed to control post-surgical pain,” says Turboff.
 “However, they are known respiratory depressants, which could cause decreased breathing in the patient.”

-On those rare occasions where the patient actually stops breathing, physicians are typically sued on the basis of either not prescribing a weaker medication initially before defaulting to an opioid, or prescribing the opioid to be given at too-short intervals, says Turboff.
+When patients suffer adverse outcomes related to opioid prescriptions, physicians are typically sued on the basis of either not prescribing a weaker mediation initially before defaulting to an opioid, or prescribing the opioid to be given at too-short intervals, says Turboff.

 • Prescribing a drug to which the patient is allergic.